Wines of Crete

 Grenache: A good representation of the variety.

-Crete is becoming an increasingly appealing destination for wine enthusiasts.
-Look for Cretan wines in stores, and if you visit the island, set aside time to explore its local wineries.
+So, keep an eye out for Cretan wines in your local stores, and if you ever visit the island, make sure to dedicate time to discovering its wineries.
+You won’t be disappointed!

 Discuss on FB